jzambre03/job_recommender_system/README.md

     "include_linkedin": true
   }
   ```
+The Job Recommender NLP application integrates both the frontend and backend functionalities into a single Streamlit app.
+Follow the steps below to successfully run the application:
 - **Start the Application**
   Use the following command in your terminal to launch the application:
   ```bash